lkodinsson/MARS/Core/PHB.md

 Although you can generally have any item imaginable, some items have predetermined statistics like weapons and armour.

-Click [here](/Basic/Equipment.md) to see the specific rules for various types of equipment.
+Click [here](/Core/Equipment.md) to see the rules and tables for equipment.
-Click [here](/Medieval/Equipment.md) to see the rules and tables for medieval equipment.
+Click [here](/Core/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.
-Click [here](/Fantasy/MagicEquipment.md) to see the rules and tables for fantasy magic equipment.
+Click [here](/Core/ArtifactEquipment.md) to see the rules and tables for fantasy artifact equipment.

 ### Currency